-Currently Christian Blex studies in the class of Ole Kristian Ruud and Sigmund Thorp at the Norwegian Academy of Music.
-In 2021/22 he will be studying as an exchange student in the renowned classes of Prof Johannes Schlaefli at the Zürich Academy of Arts and Prof Nicolàs Pasquet at the University of Music Franz Liszt Weimar.
+Currently Christian Blex studies in the class of Ole Kristian Ruud at the Norwegian Academy of Music.
+In 2021/22 he studied as an exchange student in the renowned classes of Prof Johannes Schlaefli at the Zürich Academy of Arts and Prof Nicolàs Pasquet at the University of Music Franz Liszt Weimar.
 He is a fellow of both the German Dirigentenforum as well as the Norwegian Dirigentforum.

 In 2020 he was selected as the assistant conductor of British Youth Opera for that season and has been working at the Norwegian Opera Academy as a conductor as well as an assistant to Gregor Bühl.
 Before taking up his studies, he has worked as an assistant for orchestras, opera companies, and ensembles such as Nevill Holt Opera, Northern Ireland Opera, Instruments of Time and Truth, the BBC Singers, the Royal Northern Sinfonia, Cambridge Philharmonic, Orion Orchestra, or the Kantanti Ensemble.
 In concerts and masterclasses he conducted the Karajan-Academy of the Berliner Philharmoniker, Trondheim Symphony Orchestra, Stavanger Symphony Orchestra, Jena Philharmonie, Bergische Symphoniker, and musicians from the Oslo Philharmonic, Norwegian National Opera, and Norwegian Radio Symphony Orchestra.
 Previously, he was taught in the UK by Toby Purser, Tim Redmond, and Paul McGrath.